ricardoyang00/Steal/README.md

 ## A7: Web Resources Specification

-This artifact documents the architecture of the web application to be developed, indicating the catalog of resources, the properties of each resource, and the format of JSON responses.
+This artifact documents the architecture of the web application to be developed, detailing the catalog of resources, their properties, and the operations available for each resource.
+The specification follows the OpenAPI Specification (OAS).
 This page includes the following operations over data: create, read, update, and delete.

 ### 1. Overview